wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## Notes

-[^1]: Only if the elements are arranged in a line, which seems to be said that $S$ can be _linearly ordered_.
-It seems, however, that _every_ set can be linearly ordered.
+[^1]: Three blocks have a middle one; four don't.
+However, if three blocks form a triangle, we wouldn't know which one is the middle.
+A set with an odd number of elements has a middle element if the elements are arranged in a line.